BURGUNDY VINTAGES 1998 - 2018

 Red: Another wet, damp, cool summer.
 However, Sept did the 'trick'.
 Drying north wind plus 3 weeks of sunshine dramatically changed ripeness levels.
 Though the quality is variable in places, some marvelous wines were made where growers dropped grapes that displayed any sign of rot; and there was rot.
 Address is all important in 2008.

-The wines wll have qualities similar to 2001 and should mature into equally fine wines.
-Tannins & acidity are dominant now.
-Dont be alarmed as these are beautifully vibrant, cool, focused, cherry Pinot wines & patience here will be rewarded.
-I expect these wines to repay cellaring, but patient you must be.
+The wines wll have qualities similar to 2001 and are maturing into equally fine wines.
+Tannins have softened.
+However, the wines are charactised by vintage high acidity levels.
+These are beautifully vibrant, cool, focused, cherry Pinot wines & patience is being rewarded.
+Start drinking.
 Not big or plummy like 1999 or 2009; but classically styled, well structured, pure & fresh like 2001, 2002 & 2007.
-Village wines and many premier crus now drinking well.
+Village wines are ready and many premier crus are opening up well.
 Keep top growths.

-Top wines still tight as 'hens teeth' just now.
-In a nutshell – WAIT.
+Top wines still tight just now (2021).
+First growths more friendly - many ready.
 Great promise in store for grand crus.
-Most others are nearly ready now.
-The considerable acidity will presrve these wines.
+All village wines are ready now.
+The considerable acidity has preserved these wines well.

 White: Stylistically similar to 2004 but with more concentration & depth.
 The two adjectives that best describe the vintage are minerality & purity.

 Late pickers produced particularly fine wines.
 Note the aromatic profile.
 These wines are aging well though I would recommend you drink all village wines now and keep only the best premier crus.
 Grand cru should be accessible from 2021.
 Indeed, many will need more time, but do take advice.
 Chablis wines are more accessible than Cote d'Or & the Grand Cru are now drinking.